The study plan

 What is a primary study plan?

 You will always have one study plan as your primary plan connected to your study right.
 If you have several study rights you should create a primary study plan for each of them.
 If you have created only one study plan, this will automatically be your primary plan.
-You can see whether the study plan is primary or not in the Structure of studies page.
-If the study plan in question is the primary plan, you will see a text reading Primary plan on the right side of the heading My study plan
+You recognise the primary study plan by a text reading Primary plan on the right side of the study plan's heading.

 Sisu has several functions which you can only perform with your primary study plan and which you cannot move to another study plan.
 Such functions include the following:

-• Creation of new content or content that deviates from the predetermined structure of the study plan
+• Adding content which deviates from the predetermined structure of the study plan

 • Graduation requests and graduation